npaisley/Bash-DFT-Tools/README.md

 ## NTOcomwriter.sh

 ## RSHOpt.sh
+The boundary values in the script can be changed to speed up calculations if you are confident that the optimum w value is still within the bounded range.
+If the script determines that the optimum value (or a value very close to it) is the optimum value then you have set the boundary too tight and you should re-run the optimization with a wider boundary.

 ## valueExtractor.sh
 Extracts HOMO, LUMO, dipole, total energy, S1, and T1 information from gaussian log files and outputs a comma separated string.
 The ouput can be directed to a file or to the command line.
 If ouput is directed to a file the header will only be printed once.